S'pore cannot slacken in Covid-19 efforts, global cooperation is key: PM Lee

 The air travel bubble to allow for quarantine-free travel between Singapore and Hong Kong was deferred for a second time on Monday, after a spike in cases here.

-PM Lee said that globally, it is not just India that is in a very difficult spot now, but also Latin America and even Africa, where many have not been vaccinated, though the number of reported cases are low.
+PM Lee said that globally, it is not just India which is in a very difficult spot now, but also Latin America and even Africa, where many have not been vaccinated though the number of reported cases are low.

 "We are very anxious that what has happened to the rest of the world will not befall Africa too, which would have consequences not just on that continent."

-Stressing the need for global cooperation to mitigate supply chain disruptions, he warned that it would be "very harmful" for every country to make everything onshore.
+Stressing the need for global cooperation to mitigate supply chain disruptions, he said it would be "very harmful" for every country to make everything onshore.

 While there is greater desire to have more resilience, if that goes too far, the price will be very high, he said.